Timebomb (1991 film)

 Timebomb is a 1991 American science-fiction action film written and directed by Avi Nesher and starring Michael Biehn, Patsy Kensit, and Richard Jordan.

 Plot

-Mild-mannered watchmaker Eddy Kay (Michael Biehn) runs into a burning building to save a trapped woman and is featured in the news as a result.
-Watching the news, Colonel Taylor (Richard Jordan) is shocked to see Eddy, whom he had assumed to be dead.
-A game of cat and mouse begins as Eddy, with the help of psychiatrist Dr. Anna Nolmar (Patsy Kensit), tries to discover his past and why they want him dead.
+Mild-mannered watchmaker Eddy Kay runs into a burning building to save a trapped woman and is featured in the news as a result.
+Watching the news, Colonel Taylor is shocked to see Eddy, whom he had assumed to be dead.
+A game of cat and mouse begins as Eddy, with the help of psychiatrist Dr. Anna Nolmar, tries to discover his past and why they want him dead.

 Eddy and Dr. Nolmar discover that he was part of a secret government program to create assassins.
 Using various sensory deprivation and brainwashing techniques, the assassins could be sent to infiltrate other organizations and facilities undetected and carry out programmed missions.
-Eddy manages to capture and interrogate one of the female assassins (Tracy Scoggins), finding out the Colonel's current assassination plan.
+Eddy manages to capture and interrogate one of the female assassins, finding out the Colonel's current assassination plan.
 He then plots to confront Colonel Taylor and put an end to the assassination program once and for all.